 Remember that the “choppings” make good material for cuttings.
 Sedums in particular take root quite quickly.
 Share them with your friends!

 For some perennials such as hollyhocks, foxgloves and delphiniums, you can use the Chelsea Chop to get a second flush of flowers.
 Once the main flower spikes have finished and started to die back, then chop them off at the base.
 If you are lucky, more flower spikes will grow.
 Giving the plant a feed will increase your chances of success!

 A Tidy Up

-The final reason to Chelsea Chop is to give plants a tidy up.
+The final reason for using the Chelsea Chop is to give plants a tidy-up.
 Hardy geraniums can look quite spectacular in late spring.
 Once the flowers have died back, the foliage starts to look quite tatty.

 Chopping the whole plant back to the ground encourages new growth.
 Fresh green leaves soon appear, and the geranium starts to look healthy again.

 This technique gets its name from an annual flower show that takes place in Chelsea, an area of west London.
 The Chelsea Flower Show takes place in late May, which is typically a great time to employ the Chelsea Chop, and hence the name.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.